MichelleChung-code/MichelleChung-code.github.io/_posts/2021-05-08-smr-capstone.md

 ## Reactor Description

 The fuel used in the SMR is TRISO fuel elements, coated particles (three layers of pyro-carbon and one silicon carbon layer) dispersed in a graphite matrix, with an additional graphite protection layer.
 At the core of the coated particle is low enriched uranium as the nuclear fuel.
 Fresh fuel elements are enriched up to 8.77% of <sup>235</sup>U fissile material.
-The SMR operates in a multi-pass mdoe with fuel burn-up evaluated at the bottom of the reactor to either recycle the element into the reactor core or discharge it from the system.
+The SMR operates in a multi-pass mode with fuel burn-up evaluated at the bottom of the reactor to either recycle the element into the reactor core or discharge it from the system.
 Helium is used as the coolant.

 ## Modelling Approach